LEARNING ABOUT BIOSIMILARS

 Animal studies (nonclinical) can aid in assessing toxicity, resolve any uncertainties remaining after the characterization, and include pharmacokinetics and pharmacodynamics studies

-Pharmacokinetics, pharmacodynamics, and immunogenicity studies are also required in healthy humans
+Pharmacokinetics, pharmacodynamics, and immunogenicity studies are also required in healthy people

 Finally, comparative trials with a population diagnosed with an approved indicated disease must demonstrate clinical efficacy and safety that shows no clinically meaningful differences

-Unlike the typical generic agents dispensed out of a pharmacy setting for self-administration, current FDA-approved biosimilars require infusions (with the exception of etanercept-szzs/Erelzi, which is dispensed as a patient-administered prefilled syringe).
+Unlike the typical generic agents dispensed at a pharmacy for self-administration, current FDA-approved biosimilars require infusions.
 These infusions usually take place at a hospital, doctor’s office, or independent infusion center, and on occasion at a patient’s home, via home health services.

-The basis of biosimilar development approval is the demonstration of highly similar chemical and biological parameters to the reference product, not on efficacy for a condition.
-Therefore, unlike reference products where expanding a drug’s indications requires years of testing in target disease population, testing of biosimilars can be conducted in one disease population, and if approved, results can be “extrapolated”, and based on indications of the reference drug.3,7,8
+The basis of biosimilar development approval for a condition is the demonstration of highly similar chemical and biological parameters to the reference product, not on efficacy.
+Therefore, unlike reference products, where expanding a drug’s indications requires years of testing in target disease population, testing of biosimilars can be conducted in one disease population, and if approved, results can be “extrapolated”, and based on indications of the reference drug.3,7,8

 Are long-available reference products “biosimilars” of their approved versions?9-11